How do I troubleshoot archiving problems?

 Can we upload the archive to our own storage provider?

-You can use your TokBox Account to specify your own Amazon S3 bucket or Windows Azure container for completed archive files to be uploaded to.
+You can use your TokBox Account to specify your own Amazon S3 bucket / Other S3-complaint storage provider or Windows Azure container for completed archive files to be uploaded to.
 See Using an Amazon S3 bucket with OpenTok archiving and Using an Windows Azure container with OpenTok archiving.

 Why can’t I play the files from my individual stream archives?